Creating a Buyer Persona for marketing is like writing a description of your best friend.

 Stage 3: Let Me Compare

-The third stage is comparison.
-These personas have narrowed it down to several companies or products, and now need more detail.
+The third stage is the comparison.
+These personas have narrowed it down to several companies or products and now need more detail.
 Different aspects or elements like downloadable product guides, pricing tables, spec sheets and product comparisons are important at this stage.

 Stage 4: I’m Ready To Make A Decision